ConductorOne/baton-outreach/README.md

 `baton-outreach` will pull down information about the following resources:
 - Users
+- Profiles
+- Teams

-`baton-outreach` does not specify supporting account provisioning or entitlement provisioning.
+`baton-outreach` supports account provisioning and entitlement provisioning for Teams and Profiles.

 # Contributing, Support and Issues